Multiple Testing of Local Extrema for Detection of Change Points: Introduction

-The methods are illustrated in a genomic sequence of array-CGH data in a breast-cancer tissue sample \citep{Loo:2004,Hsu:2005}.
+The methods are illustrated in a genomic sequence of array-CGH data in a breast-cancer tissue sample \citep{loo2004array,hsu2005denoising}.
 The goal of the analysis is to find genomic segments with copy-number alterations.
 These are found by detecting change points in the copy number genomic sequence.
+Another application is magnetometer sensor readings, aiming at finding the start and end points of hand gesture motion, which is the critical step and foundation of establishing a secret key based on hand gestures.